Resources for Medical Educators

 This is a listing of selected national and international medical education conferences and meetings.

-Monthly ExamSoft training webinars Fall 2013 that that help you administer your assessments.
-View current calendar of webinars, videos and resources.
+ExamSoft training webinars that help you administer your assessments.
+View the calendar of webinars, videos and resources.

 The Institute for International Medical Education's glossary is considered the broadest in gold standards and has been published in Medical Teacher.